pjcjonas/products-test/README.md

 **Laravel Products Application**
 Just set up the database in your .env file.
 Run the artisan migrations commande `php artisan migrate`.
-The CD into public and run `php -S localhost:8080` to boot a quick php test server.
-Make sure your file is saved as a .csv before importing and that its set to "," sepperated delimeter.
+Then CD into ./public and run `php -S localhost:8080` to boot a quick php test server.
+Make sure your file is saved as a .csv before importing and that its set to "," sepperated delimeter. go to http://localhost:8080

 I can at a later stage add a Laravel Excel vendor to manage the delimeter types, but for now I am focussing on standard , sepperated delimeters.